JohnStotko-unplugged/openssl-homelab-ca/example1/example-openssl-encryption.md

 ```
 openssl genrsa -aes256 -out alice.key 2048
 ```

+> According to the notes in the genpkey documentation, using the genkey progream is recommended over a specifiec algorithm like genrsa.
+See [OpenSSL Documentation | openssl-genpkey Notes](https://docs.openssl.org/master/man1/openssl-genpkey/#notes).

 This one uses the private key to derive the public key, and writes out the public key.
 ```